menudopaio/CirsaDesdeCero/README.md

 The last setback I had was creating a workflow.
 Before this project I even didn't know about their existence.
 They are very powerfull, but as with anything, you need to know how to use them.
 I solved this by checking many people blazor projects to understand what was going on, and also watching many videos (finding the solution again in [THE](https://www.youtube.com/watch?v=nNxII6jvPvQ) same video as before.
 All in 16 minutes.
 The deal is to find it!

 For creating a workflow, you need to automate the whole process of what you would do yourself: checkout the branch that contains the project, setup dotnet, install wasm tools, publish it and commit it to github pages using your token.
-In my case I finally added to the workflow the creation of the .nojekyll file and the 404 file and the routes thing, as in the video, but it's not needed to automate this.
+In my case I finally added to the workflow the creation of the .nojekyll file and the 404 file and the routes issue, as in the video, but it's not needed to automate this.